areynold/accessibility-for-project-managers/PITCHME.md

 ## Project Manager Knowledge Requirements

-* Don't need to know everything
-    * lots of campus resources

 ---

-## Knowledge Requirements (contd)
+## Don't need to know everything

+Lots of campus resources available.
+Use them!

+---

+### Regulatory Requirements

-* Learn legal requirements
+Federal, state, and university legal and policy requirements

+(This is WCAG 2.0 AA for university employees)

+---

+###  Success criteria

-* Learn high level WCAG 2.0 success criteria (a, aa, aaa)
+Learn high level differences between WCAG 2.0 success criteria (a, aa, aaa)
-    * aa generally a safe, achievable choice
 * aaa good goal, but may be impossible to achieve on all pages
 * User content can fail a formerly accessible site

 ---